An abstract approach to algebras of braids and ties: Marin Algebras

 Notice how the commutativity of $E$ played an essential role in the proof. \end{proof} \begin{remark} Condition \eqref{eq:mih}, which amounts to $e_s\cdot x=e_s\cdot (s. x)$ for any $s\in S$ and any $x\in E$, can be quite restrictive.
 One can relax it by looking at the $W$-invariant submonoid $E_{[e]}$ generated by the image of $e\colon S\to \mathrm{Idempotents}(E)$, i.e., the submonoid generated by the elements $w. e_s$ with $w\in W$ and $s\in S$.
 The $W$-action on $E$ restricts to a $W$-action on $E_{[e]}$, and $e$ itself can be seen as a $W$-equivariant map $e\colon S\to \mathrm{Idempotents}(E_{[e]})$.
 Then, by Lemma \ref{lemma:generators}, one sees that $(E_{[e]},\rho,e)$ is a Marin-Iwahori-Hecke monoid precisely when

 \end{remark} 5pt The above remark suggests an immediate generalization of Example \ref{ex:marin-roots}, where on considers two Coxeter systems instead of a single one.
 We begin with the following. \begin{definition} Let $(W,S)$ and $(U,T)$ be Coxeter systems.
-A pair $(\phi,e)$ where $\phi : W \rightarrow U$ is an homomorphisms of groups (not necessarily a morphism of Coxeter systems) and $e$ is a map of sets
+A pair $(\phi,e)$ where $\phi : W \rightarrow U$ is an homomorphisms of groups (not necessarily a morphism of Coxeter systems) and $e$ is a map of sets $e\colon S \rightarrow \Sigma(\Phi_U), $ is called a {\it Juyumaya map} if $e$ is $W$-equivariant (via $\phi$) and